FactoryTalk-Optix/Optix_Sample_PrometheusMetricsExporter/README.md

 - **Prometheus**: used to collect metrics and pass it to Grafana
 - **Ubuntu**: optional - only used to edit configs
 - **OpenTelemetry Collector**: receiving OpenTelemetry data from Optix and passing it to Prometheus using the exporter
+- **FT Optix**: sending the telemetry data to OpenTelemetry and exposing the Prometheus endpoint

 ```yaml
 services: